red-collar-official/flutter_kore/docs/event_bus.md

     ];
 ```

-By default view models pause events when view become invisible and pause them for all dependencies.
+By default view models pause event subscriptions when view become invisible and pause them for all dependencies.

 If you want to manually pause events for instance you can call <b>pauseEventBusSubscription</b>.